abdulmoizlakhani/typescript-projects-panaverse/project08_quiz/readme.md

 # techno-quiz

-techno-quiz is a cli based interactive todo application created for managing daily basis tasks.
+techno-quiz is a cli based interactive quiz application having quiz for physics, technology, biology and english grammar.

 ## Features